mayaradaher/Kaggle/README.md

 # Kaggle

-This repository contains the codes that has been written for Kaggle competitions.
+This repository contains the codes that has been written for Kaggle.

 Kaggle Profile : http://www.kaggle.com/mayaradaher